Mohsin Abbas Haider: DJ

+Acting

+In 2014, he made his debut in cinema with the comedy-drama Na Maloom Afraad, playing the lead role of a quirky guy opposite Fahad Mustafa and Javaid Sheikh as fellow lead roles.

+In 2017, he appeared in Na Maloom Afraad 2, where he had the lead role as well as writing two songs and singing one, Heerey.

+In 2018 he had a special appearance in Load Wedding, for which he wrote the lyrics for two songs, while singing one of them, Munday Lahore De.
+During the same year, he starred in the drama Meri Guriya, where he plays the antagonist, a child rapist and murderer, and earned critical appreciation for his acting performance.

+Personal life

 Haider married Fatema Sohail in 2015 shortly after meeting her.
 In December 2017, the couple lost their newborn daughter, Mahveen Abbas Haider, after 7 weeks of her birth.
 In May 2019, the couple had a son, Haider Abbas Mohsin.
 He was accused of domestic violence against his spouse, and their divorce was finalized in 2019.